firemodels/bot/Bundlebot/README.md

 The steps for bulding bundles are:

-  1. Modify configuration scripts,  `config.sh` and `config.bat`, that define tags and associated revisions for the release,
+  1. Modify tags and revisions in the configuration scripts,  `config.sh` and `config.bat`,
   2. Run the script `BuildFdsManuals.sh` to build FDS manuals (this runs firebot) and the script `BuildSmvManuals.sh` to build Smokeview manuals (this runs smokebot).
   3. Run the script `BuildRelease.sh` to build FDS/Smokeview bundles, and the script `BuildSmvRelease.sh` to build Smokeview bundles,
   4. Push up tags to the central repo and define a release.